 Internships provide undergraduate, graduate and PhD students at Columbia and Barnard with an exciting opportunity to work at the Earth Institute centers in a variety of administration, communications and research positions.
 Interns work on a variety of sustainability focused projects across the Earth Institute.
 These projects provide interns with hands-on workplace experience, allowing them to learn and grow professionally.
 Earth Institute centers benefit from meaningful contributions from bright and motivated students.

 Through these internships, students learn about the missions, administration and projects of the individual centers within the Earth Institute, while working with leading members of the scientific community.
 Interns benefit from the exposure that comes from working with such centers and add value to their academic experience at Columbia University.
 Students that come to work for the Earth Institute have varied backgrounds and come from a wide range of departments including anthropology, environmental policy and electrical engineering, to name a few.

-Spring 2014 Deadlines:
+Spring 2015 Deadlines:

 January 15 - Applications due

-January 31- Decisions sent out
+February 2 - Decisions sent out

 Applicants will need to submit a resume that details their relevant work and educational experiences and a cover letter stating their interests and qualifications for the internship for which they are applying.